National Science Foundation.

-The Corporation for National and Community Service (Corporation) proposes regulations to implement the Program Fraud Civil Remedies Act of 1986 (Act).
-The Act authorizes certain Federal agencies, including the Corporation, to impose, through administrative adjudication, civil penalties and assessments against any person who makes, submits, or presents a false, fictitious, or fraudulent claim or written statement to the agency.
-The proposed regulations establish the procedures the Corporation will follow in implementing the provisions of the Act and specifies the hearing and appeal rights of persons subject to penalties and assessments under the Act.
-They also designate the Corporation's Chief Financial Officer to act on behalf of the Chief Executive Officer in carrying out certain duties and responsibilities under the regulations.
+This final rule implements the Program Fraud Civil Remedies Act of 1986 (PFCRA), which authorizes NSF to impose, through administrative adjudication, civil penalties and assessments against any person who makes, submits, or presents, or causes to be made, submitted, or presented, a false, fictitious, or fraudulent claim or written statement to the agency.
+The regulations establish the procedures that NSF will follow in implementing PFCRA, and specify the hearing and appeal rights of persons subject to penalties and assessments under PFCRA.

 FOR FURTHER INFORMATION CONTACT:

 In October 1986, Congress enacted the Program Fraud Civil Remedies Act, Public Law 99-509 (codified at 31 U.S.C.
-3801-3812), to establish an administrative remedy against any person who makes a false claim or written statement to any of certain Federal agencies.
-In brief, it requires the affected Federal agencies to follow certain procedures in recovering penalties (up to $5,000 per claim) and assessments (up to double the amount falsely claimed) against persons who file false claims or statements for which the liability is $150,000 or less.
-When the Act was enacted, the Corporation for National and Community Service did not exist, and the Act did not apply to the Corporation's predecessor agency, ACTION.
-However, that Act has since become applicable to the Corporation as a result of amendments to the Inspector General Act, Public Law 103-82, September 21, 1993.
-Those amendments, inter alia, added the Corporation for National and Community Service as an “establishment” under the Inspector General Act and, by doing so, operated to bring the Corporation within the provisions of the Program Fraud Civil Remedies Act.
+3801-3812) to establish an administrative remedy against any Start Printed Page 26794person who makes, or causes to be made, a false claim or written statement to any of certain Federal agencies.
+In brief, it requires the affected Federal agencies to follow certain procedures in recovering penalties and assessments against individuals who file false claims or statements for which the liability is $150,000 or less.
+When PFCRA was enacted, its coverage did not extend to NSF.
+However, pursuant to section 7017 of the America COMPETES Act (Pub.
+L. 110-69), the scope of PFCRA's coverage has been expanded to include NSF.

-The Act requires each affected agency to promulgate rules and regulations necessary to implement its provisions.
-Following the Act's enactment, at the request of the President's Council on Integrity and Efficiency (PCIE) an interagency task force was established under the leadership of the Department of Health and Human Services to develop model regulations for implementation of the Act by all affected agencies.
-This action was in keeping with the stated desire of the Senate Governmental Affairs Committee that “the regulations would be substantially uniform throughout the government” (S. Rep. No. 99-212, 99th Cong., 1st Sess.
-12 (1985).
-Upon their completion, the PCIE recommended adoption of the model rules by all affected agencies.
+PFCRA requires each affected agency to promulgate rules and regulations necessary to implement its provisions.
+Following PFCRA's enactment, at the request of the President's Council on Integrity and Efficiency (PCIE), an inter-agency task force was established under the leadership of the Department of Health and Human Services to develop model regulations for implementation of PFCRA by all affected agencies.
+This action was in keeping with the stated desire of the Senate Governmental Affairs Committee that “the regulations would be substantially similar throughout the government.”
+(S. Rep. No. 99-212, 99th Cong., 1st Sess.
+12 (1985)).
+The PCIE recommended adoption of the model rules by all affected agencies.

 Statutory and Regulatory Analysis

 Under the Act, false claims and statements subject to its provisions are to be investigated by an agency's investigating official.
 The results of the investigation are then reviewed by an agency reviewing official who determines whether there is adequate evidence to believe that the person named in the report is liable under the Act.
 Upon an affirmative finding of adequate evidence, the reviewing official sends to the Attorney General a written notice of the official's intent to refer the matter to a presiding officer for an administrative hearing.
-The agency institutes administrative proceedings against the person only if the Attorney General or the Attorney General's designee approves.
+The agency may institute administrative proceedings against the person only if the Attorney General (or his/her designee) approves.
 Any penalty or assessment imposed under the Act may be collected by the Attorney General through the filing of a civil action, or by offsetting amounts, other than tax refunds, owed the particular party by the Federal government.

-The proposed regulations designate the Inspector General or his or her designee as the agency's investigating official.
-They also designate the General Counsel as the reviewing official.
-Any administrative adjudication under the Act will be presided over by an Administrative Law Judge and any appeals from the Administrative Law Judge's decision will be decided by the Corporation's Chief Executive Officer or Chief Financial Officer.
-The proposed regulations designate the Corporation's Chief Financial Officer to act on behalf of the Chief Executive Officer in carrying out the duties and responsibilities of the “authority head” under the regulations.
+The regulations designate the NSF General Counsel or his or her designee as the reviewing official.
+Any administrative adjudication under the Act will be presided over by an Administrative Law Judge and any appeals from the Administrative Law Judge's decision will be decided by the NSF Director or his or her designee.

 Executive Order 12866

-List of Subjects in 45 CFR Part 2554End List of Subjects
+List of Subjects in 45 CFR Part 681End List of Subjects Start Amendment Part

 - Who investigates program fraud?